-The event was a huge media spectacle, breaking all records as the highest-rated TV special of that year.
+It proved to be a huge media spectacle.
 Not only was this his first live concert since 1961, but it showed Elvis could still rock the crowd and reminded the world why he was such a Rock & Roll superstar.
 He was very enthusiastic about the concept and it really shows from his energetic performance.
-Although it sometimes shows him perform with a backing band and background dancers most of the concert is a one-man special.
+Although it sometimes shows him perform with a backing band and background dancers, most of the concert is a one-man special.

-The program, officially titled Elvis but often known as the '68 Comeback Special, convinced many that Elvis was still the "king" and revitalized his career.
-Many music fans see it as his finest last hour before his Las Vegas period set in and the quality of his concerts seriously went down the drain, not to mention his dignity.
+The special was a major triumph, attracting 42% of the American viewing audience when it debuted, making it the single highest-rated program of the 1968-69 network TV season.
+The show convinced many that Elvis was still the "king" and revitalized his career.
+Many music fans see it as his finest last hour before his Las Vegas period (which in many ways followed the template laid down by this show) set in and the quality of his concerts seriously went down the drain, not to mention his dignity.

 - "Trouble/Guitar Man" (3:26)